 Host a gingerbread house competition

-Bake or buy a bunch of gingerbread house pieces plus white frosting and tons of colorful candy pieces.
-Invite friends of all ages, throw on some holiday tunes, and see who can make the most beautifully decorated gingerbread house.
-Just don’t get too competitive.
+Bake or buy a bunch of gingerbread house pieces, white frosting, and tons of colorful candy pieces.
+Invite your friends, throw on some holiday tunes, and see who can make the most beautifully decorated gingerbread house!

 Wash it down with a gingerbread latte

-Come December, these drinks seem to crop up on coffee shop menus all across the country.
+Come December, these drinks seem to pop up on coffee shop menus all across the country.
 But if you can’t seem to find one near you, it’s easy to replicate.
 Either buy gingerbread syrup or make your own by simmering water, sugar, ground ginger, cinnamon, and allspice on the stove until it reduces and thickens.
 Mix the syrup with a shot of espresso and top it off with warm milk.
-Then you’ve got holiday cheer in a mug, no barista required.
+And like that, you’ve got holiday cheer in a mug, no barista required.